surlykke/Go-Generics-with-constraints/README.md

 This proposal is the best idea for type safe generics I've been able to come up with.
-Surely others can come up with something better, perhaps inspired by this.
+Surely others can come up with something better, perhaps in part inspired by this.